-Parents/guardians are required to turn in a written excuse within three days of an absence.
-A maximum of 10 days of cumulative lawful absences verified by parental notification shall be permitted during a school year.
-Excused absences include illness, quarantine, recovery from accident, observance of a religious holiday, participation in a project sponsored by a statewide or countywide, college visit (three day max), family emergency, non-school sponsored trips/family trips, court/legal appointments, and death in the family.
-All absences beyond 10 cumulative days will require an excuse from a licensed practitioner of the healing arts.
+Parent/guardian is required to turn in a written excuse indicating the date(s) and reason within three days of an absence to the ParentVue app, a handwritten note, or designated school attendance email address.
+A maximum of 10 parent/guardian excused days shall be permitted during a school year.
+Excused absences include but not limited to, illness, recovery from accident, observance of a religious holiday, participation in a project sponsored by a statewide or countywide, college visit (not to exceed 3 days), family emergency, non-school sponsored trips/family trips, court/legal appointments, and death in the family.
+After the accumulation of 10 Parent Excused days, further absences require an excuse from a legal or medical provider.